 St Maria Goretti

-At Maria Goretti’s canonization by Pope Pius XII on 24 June 1950, Maria_Gorettisome 500,000 people, mostly young men and women, were in attendance.
+At Maria Goretti’s canonization by Pope Pius XII on 24 June 1950, some 500,000 people, mostly young men and women, were in attendance.
 Maria’s life and death had come to exemplify purity of heart and spiritual strength in the face of temptation.

 Maria Goretti, born in 1890, is honoured as one of the first Passionist martyrs.
 She was the daughter of poor share-croppers who lived in the Italian countryside.
 She lost her father to malaria as a child, and it is this loss that many feel contributed to her sense of strength and maturity.